Meet the Team

 I don’t do this work alone.

-I am honoured to work alongside a team of gifted, courageous, passionate and talented individuals…many of whom are listed below.
+I am honoured to work alongside a team of gifted, courageous, passionate and talented individuals… some of whom are listed below.

 Wessam Ayad (she/her),